ytsaurus/ytsaurus-terraform-provider/docs/resources/group.md

 ### Read-Only

-- `id` (String) ObjectID in YTsaurus cluster, can be found in object's @id attribute.
+- `id` (String) ObjectID in the YTsaurus cluster, can be found in an object's @id attribute.